History of Kaohsiung: Early history

 The earliest evidence of human activity in the Kaohsiung area dates back to roughly 4700–5200 years ago.
 Most of the discovered remnants were located in the hills surrounding Kaohsiung Harbor, and include artifacts found at 壽山遺址, Longquan Temple ruins, 桃子園遺址、左營舊城遺址、左營遺址、後勁遺址、覆鼎金遺址、Fengbitou.
 The prehistoric Dapenkeng, 牛稠子, Dahu, and Niasong civilizations were known to inhabit the region.
 Studies of the prehistoric ruins at Longquan Temple have shown that that civilization occurred at roughly the same times as the beginnings of the aboriginal Makatau civilization, suggesting a possible origin for the latter.
 Unlike some other archeological sites in the area, the Longquan Temple ruins are relatively well preserved.
 Prehistoric artifacts discovered have suggested that the ancient Kaohsiung Harbor was originally a lagoon, with early civilizations functioning primarily as hunter-gatherer societies.
 Some agricultural tools have also been discovered, suggesting that some agricultural activity was also present.

 Signs of more recent Han Chinese settlement have been found near the old city of Tsoying, and is one of the largest finds of recent Han Chinese cultural artifacts to date.
 Artifacts discovered have included various types of ceramics and pottery believed to be of Chinese origin dating to the early Qing dynasty, about 400 years ago.

-Fengbitou ruins (2000–6000 years ago)
+Fengbitou ruins

 The Fengbitou civilization is representative of Neolithic civilizations found in the Taiwan area and shows significant influences from mainland cultures.
 The civilization is believed to have persisted for a very long period (2000–6000 years ago), with archeological digs finding artifacts buried in multiple layers.
 Remains have been found throughout the southern and central portions of Taiwan's western seaboard, with the ruins found at Fengbitou near Linyuan District representative of the civilization in general.
 Fengbitou was originally submerged, with the modern coastline formed by falling sea levels and the accretion of a river delta.
 The ruins were discovered during the Japanese colonial period, along with those of other civilizations, and is one of the most important archeological sites in Taiwan.

 The site has three major layers: